 - W&M will complete their portion of the agreement and return it to your home institution.

-- Confirm with your home Financial Aid Office repeat of the agreement and that you have successfully completed the Consortium Process.
+- You will need to confirm with your law school and Financial Aid Office that you have successfully completed the Consortium Process.

 ◊ Failure to attend to the consortium process can result in a considerable delay in getting financial aid ◊